DigitalButlersOrganization/Nuxt-start-kit-v1/README.md

 -In nuxt.config.ts, configure the parameters for i18n based on the specific requirements of your project.

+-In the "locales" folder, translation files are stored.
+Avoid nesting deeper than three levels.
+Strive to maintain a balance between creating a clear hierarchy of entities and preventing excessively deep nesting.

 ## Stylization

-We use only logical properties.
+Use only logical properties.
 Forget about margin-left and similar properties.

 ## Strapi URL